How to Build Confidence in Public Speaking

 Start by speaking to a small group of friends or colleagues.
 Volunteer to introduce someone or give a short toast.
 Little by little, you’ll feel more at ease in front of larger groups.

-If you’re looking for an accessible way to build public speaking skills daily, join short debates or discussions online.
+If you’re looking for an accessible way to build public speaking skills daily, join short debates or online.
 Even 10 minutes a day on platforms like VersyTalks can train you to think quickly and speak convincingly.
 A third of their user base has admitted to using that platform has a way to feel more prepared and confident when speaking publicly or within a group.

 Debating provides a supportive and structured environment to practice public speaking skills.
 Unlike giving a formal speech, a debate feels more like a focused conversation.
 You’re concentrating on ideas and arguments, which can make you less self-conscious about the act of speaking itself.
 Many people find that when they get immersed in debating a topic, they forget to be afraid.
 For example, one debater noted that their “fear of public speaking melted away in the online setting” when they were focused on crafting arguments without a live audience staring at them.